FelipeAndrioli/OpenGL---Studies-Tutorials-Projects/opengl-gameprogramming/PROGRESS.md

 The first issue I fixed was the draw function, it was inside the window header, so I've decided to create a new header, exclusive to draw.

 The second issue was the cursor, once the cursor I was using were a square and it was not that intuitive about where I was clicking at, so I've added the default windows cursor.
+After I did this, I decided to split the function that was creating the cursor, one to create a default cursor and the other to create a standard cursor.